evkonradi/EmployeeTracker/README.md

 # EmployeeTracker

-This application prompts a user for Manager and Team (Engineers and Interns) information and then generates profile HTML page that presents entered data.
-It provides data validation to prevent incorrectly entered data.
+EmployeeTracker is a command-line application that allows a user to view and manage the departments, roles, and employees in a company so that you could organize and plan your business.

+It opens with the menu that provides you with the following options:
+  * View all employees
+  * View all departments
+  * View all roles
+  * Add a department
+  * Add a role
+  * Add an employee
+  * Update an employee role
+  * Update employee managers
+  * View employees by manager
+  * View employees by department
+  * View budget of a department
+  * Delete and employee
+  * Delete Role
+  * Delete Department

 # Technologies used

 * Node.js
-* jest
-* Test Driven Development(TDD)
-* Object Oriented Programming (OOP)
-* HTML
-* Bootstrap
+* npm, Inquirer, MySQL2, console.table
-* CSS
+* MySQL database

 # Functionality of the application - Video